What is CBD Oil and how can CBD help my wellness?

 Once broken down, the endocannabinoid's job is done and your body waits for further need to produce more.

 CBD is not considered to be marijuana.
 Legally, it must be extracted from a hemp plant which is defined as a plant that contains less than 0.3% THC.
-Marijuana, or cannabis plants on the other hand, typically have much higher levels of THC, sometimes over 30%.
+Marijuana, or cannabis plants on the other hand, typically have higher levels of THC.
 And while THC use may be more controversial, Cannabidiol, according to the World Health Organization, does not carry any risk of abuse or dependence potential and to date shows no risk of any related health problems due to its use.
 In other words, it is considered much safer.

 What is the difference between Hemp and Mariuana?